wavemotion-dave/A7800DS/README.md

  a little less great on the older DS-LITE.
 For the DS-LITE you can expect full speed on about three-quarters of the 7800 library.
 The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) will all run great.
-The really big bankswitched games will struggle on the older DS-LITE/PHAT hardware.
+The really big bankswitched games may struggle on the older DS-LITE/PHAT hardware - try the game and see!

  The emulator will support ROMs up to 1024K (1MB!) in size + the 128 byte .a78 header.
  All popular bank-switching schemes are supported including an extra 16K of RAM at 4000h.
- Pokey support at 4000h and 450h - switch in Configuration if it's not auto-detected.
+ Pokey support at 4000h and 450h - change this in Configuration if it's not auto-detected.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.
 It's worth the effort!